List of X-Men film series characters: Kitty Pryde / Shadowcat

-Piotr "Peter" Rasputin/Colossus
+Piotr "Peter" Rasputin / Colossus

-Piotr "Peter" Rasputin/Colossus (played by Donald McKinnon in X-Men and Daniel Cudmore in other X-Men films; voiced by Stefan Kapičić and motion-captured by Andre Tricoteux in the Deadpool films) is a mutant with the ability to turn his skin into organic steel, granting him enhanced strength and durability.
+Piotr "Peter" Rasputin / Colossus (portrayed by Donald McKinnon in X-Men and Daniel Cudmore in other X-Men films; voiced by Stefan Kapičić and motion-captured by Andre Tricoteux in the Deadpool films) is a mutant with the ability to turn his skin into organic steel, granting him enhanced strength and durability.

 Colossus is seen in a cameo in the first film.
 In X2, he saves fellow students from the raid.
-In The Last Stand, he is seen training in the Danger Room at the beginning of the film, and joins the final battle alongside the X-Men on Alcatraz island.
+In The Last Stand, he is seen training in the Danger Room at the beginning of the film, and joins the final battle alongside the X-Men on Alcatraz Island.

 In Days of Future Past, Colossus is a survivor of the Sentinels.
-He is killed by a Sentinel, before Kitty resets time with Bishop.
+He is killed by a Sentinel before Kitty resets time with Bishop.
 He is later killed again by being ripped apart by two Sentinels.
 In the revised timeline, he is a teacher at the Institute alongside Kitty.
-It is revealed in promotional material that Colossus' mutation was a result of the Chernobyl disaster.
+Promotional material revealed that Colossus' mutation was a result of the Chernobyl disaster.

-Colossus is present in the three Deadpool films, as a Russian member of the X-Men, often alongside Negasonic Teenage Warhead.
+Colossus appears in the three Deadpool films as a Russian member of the X-Men, often alongside Negasonic Teenage Warhead.
 In Deadpool, Colossus assists Deadpool in defeating Ajax, fighting Angel Dust.
-In Deadpool 2, he convinces Deadpool to join the X-Men, and fights Juggernaut.
+In Deadpool 2, he convinces Deadpool to join the X-Men and fights Juggernaut.
 In Deadpool & Wolverine, Colossus attends Deadpool's birthday party.
 This version is constantly in steel form, as compared to the X-Men film counterpart.

 T.J.
-Storm Glenn Ennis, and Greg LaSalle were also responsible for motion and facial capture in the first Deadpool film.
-Colossus appears as a character in the tie-in videogames X2: Wolverine's Revenge and X-Men: The Official Game, being a playable character in the Game Boy Advance version of the latter.
+Storm, Glenn Ennis, and Greg LaSalle were also responsible for motion and facial capture in the first Deadpool film.
+Colossus appears in the tie-in video games X2: Wolverine's Revenge (voiced by Christopher Corey Smith) and X-Men: The Official Game (voiced by Brad Abrell), and is a playable character in the Game Boy Advance version of the latter.

-Jubilation Lee/Jubilee
+Jubilation Lee / Jubilee

-Jubilation Lee/Jubilee (played by Katrina Florece in X-Men, Kea Wong in X2 and The Last Stand and Lana Condor in Apocalypse) is a mutant with the ability to create explosive energy charges from her hands.
+Jubilation Lee / Jubilee (portrayed by Katrina Florece in X-Men, Kea Wong in X2 and The Last Stand, and Lana Condor in Apocalypse) is a mutant with the ability to create explosive energy charges from her hands.
 She is a student at the institute.

 Jubilee is shown as a student in the early 2000s in the first three films, as well as in the 1980s in Apocalypse.
 She never uses her powers outside of deleted scenes.
-Concept art revealed her planned inclusion in the future of Days of Future Past played by Jamie Chung, but this was scrapped.
+Concept art revealed her planned inclusion in the future of Days of Future Past, played by Jamie Chung, but this was scrapped.